Why It Works

 - Boiling the beans for an hour prior to adding any acidic liquids helps them cook a little faster.

-- Slowly cooking the beans in the oven lets them gently cook while the sauce slowly thickens and becomes more complex.
+- The beans are gently cooked in the oven while the sauce slowly thickens and becomes more complex.

 Alton's recipe calls for dried great northern beans, which are soaked overnight before cooking low and slow with a mixture of stock, tomato paste, onion, jalapeño, molasses, brown sugar, and a whopping pound of bacon.
 The resulting dish has the pronounced, tangy sweetness of tomato and molasses, with just a touch of heat to round things out.
 It's damn good, but takes 14 to 16 hours from start to finish.